Will you be cruising the Celebrity Equinox soon? We just cruised the South Caribbean. Read our Celebrity Equinox review.

 Clarification on priority boarding & early debarkation for Concierge Class

 We upgraded to Concierge Class because we were informed by the Celebrity customer service rep that priority embarkation and disembarkation are included at every port.
-I questioned the rep multiple times, are you sure it’s not just priority boarding and early debarkation the start and end of the cruise?
+I questioned the rep multiple times, are you sure it’s not just priority boarding and early debarkation at the start and end of the cruise?
 (As I had read on their website).
 The rep confirmed and insisted, the priority embarkation and disembarkation is at every port.
 That’s how she made an instant sale.

-You may be wondering, what’s the big deal about waiting on lines?
+You may be wondering, what’s the big deal about waiting in lines?
 Time, my friends.
 You have to make the most of your time and sometimes it’s worth paying extra to bypass the lines.

-Once on the ship and a chat with concierge, we realized we were lied to.
+Once on the ship and had a chat with the concierge, we realized we were lied to.
 We were disappointed and knew making a complaint on the ship was worthless.
 I also wasn’t going to waste my vacation time complaining.

 To be fair, on this cruise, the priority on and off was unnecessary.
-We never waited on long lines to get on or off the ship.
+We never waited in long lines to get on or off the ship.
 So even if what the rep sold us turned out to be true, it would have been a waste of money.
 There were never long and slow lines like we have experienced on past cruises.

 To be clear, I do not think the Celebrity rep was trying to scam us.
 I truly believe she was misinformed.

-Celebrity Equinox Veranda Cabin 12147
+Celebrity Equinox Concierge Class Veranda Cabin 12147

 We upgraded to Concierge Class a few days before the final payment was due.
-It was a very spur of the moment decision and I didn’t get to choose my balcony cabin.
+It was a very spur-of-the-moment decision and I didn’t get to choose my balcony cabin.
 There was only one Concierge Veranda Cabin left # 12147 located on deck 12, aft portside.

 First, I’ll start with the negative parts of the room.